kei03kei-aiAthsany/Athsany-decision-brain/docs/decision-loop.md

 At the heart of Athsany is a simple but strict loop:

-1. **Event** – Something changes in the environment.
+1. **Information / Event** – Something changes in the environment.
-2. **Risk state** – Athsany interprets what this event means for exposure and objectives.
+2. **Risk state** – Athsany interprets what this means for exposure and objectives.
 3. **Strategy** – It chooses or proposes a way to respond.
 4. **Execution** – The response is carried out in the real world.
 5. **Review** – Outcomes are analysed and written back into decision memory.

 This loop is not a one‑time workflow.
-It runs continuously, across many parallel threads of events, portfolios, and domains.
+It runs continuously, across many parallel threads of information, portfolios, and domains.

 ---

-## 3. Event
+## 3. Information / Event

-An **event** is any signal that might require a change in posture:
+An **information / event** unit is any signal that might require a change in posture:

 - A sudden move in an index, currency, or spread
 - A new regulation, policy statement, or macro data release
 - A supplier delay, system outage, or infrastructure incident

-Athsany does not treat events as isolated notifications.
+Athsany does not treat these as isolated notifications.
 It uses them as anchors to start or update decision loops that may run for minutes, days, or years.

 ---

 ## 4. Risk state

-For each event, Athsany asks a focused question:
+For each piece of information, Athsany asks a focused question:
 “**What does this do to my risk?**”

 Examples of risk states:

 - Market: regime shift, liquidity crunch, volatility spike, correlation break
-- Banking: limit breach risk, concentration risk, compliance risk
+- Banking: limit‑breach risk, concentration risk, compliance risk
 - Enterprise: supply disruption, capacity risk, reputational exposure
-- Public: flood risk up, power grid stress, public safety risk
+- Public: flood risk up, power‑grid stress, public safety risk

 Athsany maps raw signals into a structured risk picture, so later we can see:

 - Which risks were recognised
 - Which ones were missed
-- How risk perception changed as events unfolded
+- How risk perception changed as situations unfolded

 ---